Skip to content

 Driving on a winding road through fall-colored trees near Coeur d'Alene

 Coeur d’Alene Scenic Byway, near Coeur d’Alene.
-Photo Credit: Idaho Tourism.
+Photo credit: Visit Idaho.

 In the morning, take a short but beautiful 2-mile hike on Tubbs Hill, a promontory that juts into the lake itself.
 If you’d like more time on the water, Coeur d’Alene Cruises offers 90-minute cruises twice daily, which provide an ideal vantage point to view the fall foliage that paints the shoreline.